bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 As you can see, the answer is directly calculated.
 If you are not interested in the total calories of the individual beverages but just the total calories of all the beverages this will save you adding an extra column.
 You can put the calculation directly on an analysis tab.

 There is just one detail left out.
-Although the formula works, it is adviced to press the keyboard shortcut CTRL + SHIFT + ENTER to complete the array formula.
+Although the formula works, it is advised to press the keyboard shortcut CTRL + SHIFT + ENTER to complete the array formula.
 As a result, Microsoft Excel surrounds the formula with curly braces, which is an indication of an array formula so that people know that we are dealing with an array formula.

 ![array](./pics_08_data_analysis/fig11.png)
 *<sub>Figure 11: Curly braces are a visual indication for an array formula.</sub>*